 redigo are the most actively maintained packages for Redis support.
 Both support similar interfaces with extremely straightforward APIs for Getting/Setting values within the key/value store.

-Big Data and Microservices
+Go Database for Big Data and Microservices

 Go’s built-in concurrency makes it a great choice for various large-scale applications, especially those involving Big Data processing and microservices architecture.
 For these use cases, you’re looking for DB solutions that not only play nice with a number of different interacting systems, but scale well horizontally.